open-politics/open-politics-hq/README.md

 ### Option 1: Use the Hosted Instance

 The easiest way to start.
-We host the infrastructure, you bring your own LLM API keys (OpenAI, Anthropic, Google, or use local Ollama if you boot this up yourself).
+We host the infrastructure, you bring your own LLM API keys ([see supported providers](#llm-support)).

 1. **Register** at [open-politics.org/accounts/register](https://open-politics.org/accounts/register)
 2. **Add your API keys** on the home page